MaxCDN/osscdn/README.md

 1. Make sure you have a recent version of [Node.js](http://nodejs.org/) installed.
 It should include NPM, a package control by default.
 We'll use that to fetch our dependencies.
 2. In addition you are going to require [Bower](http://bower.io/).
 That will be used to deal with some of the frontend dependencies.
 Install it using npm like this `npm install bower -g`.
 After that you should have `bower` command available.
 3. The frontend relies on [Grunt](http://gruntjs.com/) for various tasks.
-Install the terminal client using `npm install grunt-cli`.
+Install the terminal client using `npm install grunt-cli -g`.
 After this you should have `grunt` command available.
 4. Install Compass according to [the documentation](http://compass-style.org/install/).
 We use it for styling.
 5. Execute `npm install` at walker/
 6. Execute `npm install` at frontend/